sagemath/sagecell/doc/embedding.rst

 evaluate button::

    { ..
-   inputDiv: "jQuery selector, must map to a unique <div> tag"
+   inputLocation: "jQuery selector, must map to a unique HTML tag"
    .. }

-The inputDiv argument is required and cannot be omitted.
+The inputLocation argument is required and cannot be omitted.

 Output Location
 ---------------